Dochula Pass: Druk Wangyal Khang Zhang Chortens

-The chortens are built in three layers, the first lowest level layer has forty five chortens, the second has thirty six and the top layer has twenty seven built around the main chorten.
+The chortens are built in three layers.
+The lowest level layer has forty-five chortens, the second has thirty-six and the top layer has twenty-seven, all built around the main chorten.
 The construction of these chortens was done as per religiously ordained ritualistic procedures.
 As the height of the chortens attained 1 m a pit was excavated in ground in the centre, and symbolically offerings of grains and bronze utensil filled with butter were placed in the pit.
-At the next stage as the height of chortens increased, images of Buddhist gods made of clay stuffed with papers inscribed with prayers were interred.
-In the next stage, which is considered the "vital stage", in erecting a chorten was the fixing of the sokshing meaning "the life tree of the chorten".
+At the next stage, as the height of chortens increased, images of Buddhist gods made of clay stuffed with papers inscribed with prayers were interred.
+In the next stage, which is considered the "vital stage" in erecting a chorten, the sokshing ("the life tree of the chorten") was fixed.
 The sokshing, which is believed to provide a link between heaven and earth within a chorten, is in the form of a long square wooden pole made from a juniper tree made by an individual who has appropriate qualities from an astrological point of view.
-The pole was painted in red colour and inscribed with sacred hymns and banded with religious paraphernalia such as gilded images of gods, prayer bells, small clay stupas, and also precious stones and jewellery.
+The pole was painted red and inscribed with sacred hymns and banded with religious paraphernalia such as gilded images of gods, prayer bells, small clay stupas, and precious stones and jewellery.
 The sokshing was then wrapped around by silk cloth and then fixed in the partly built chorten on an auspicious day.